 Negotiation skills are a must, as well as a strong ability to connect with people.
 Presentation experience and networking skills are also essential.
 Common responsibilities include cold calling, emailing, social selling, and acting as the first face for a client.

-Here’s a sales job description template for a business development representative:
+Here’s a sales representative job description template:

-Passionate about a career in sales?
+|Passionate about a career in sales?
 Looking for a doorway into one of the fastest-growing industries in the world (SaaS)?
-We are looking for entry-level Sales Representative professionals to join our growing team.
+We are looking for entry-level Sales Representative professionals to join our growing team.|

 Our Inside Sales Representative role offers an environment to learn, practice, challenge, and establish a strong foundation that’s invaluable to your career.
 The focus is on supporting our sales teams with more leads, more closed deals, and more revenue.
 Your efforts directly give to Zendesk Sell’s top-line growth — providing you with a professional development path into a consultative selling, Account Executive position.